input-output-hk/partner-chains/docs/intro.md

     --value <VALUE>
     --payment-key-file <PAYMENT_KEY_FILE>
     --genesis-utxo <GENESIS_UTXO>
+    [ --current-value <CURRENT_VALUE> ]
 ```

 If the key does not already exist it won't be inserted.
+If the optional `--current-value` argument is passed, the transaction will fail if the current
+value doesn't match the argument.

 ###### remove